tmpmachine/chatgpt-prompt/README.md

 Code 2
 Code 2.1

-Do not include usage example until I ask you to do so.
 If you understand my request, response with "I'm at your service."
 ````

 ![2023-04-18 15_00_37-Code Generation Helper](https://user-images.githubusercontent.com/18110223/232711592-29e711c9-ad32-4295-8bc6-22b638b76be4.png)